-For the proof we follow Cooke, Keane, and Moran [7] and Kalmbach [24]).
-We consider the tangent plane $H = \{p \in \mathbb{R}^3 \mid p_z = 1\}$ of the unit sphere in the north pole and the projection h from the northern hemisphere onto this plane which maps each point q in the northern hemisphere to the intersection h(q) of the line through the origin and q with the plane H. This map h is a bijection.
-The north pole (0,0,1) is mapped to itself.
-For each q in the northern hemisphere (not equal to the north pole) the image h(C(q)) of the great circle C(q) is the line in H which goes through h(q) and is orthogonal to the line through the north pole and through h(q).
-Note that C(q) is the intersection of a plane with S^2 , and h(C(q)) is the intersection of the same plane with H; see Figure 7.
-The line h(C(q)) divides H into two half planes.
-The half plane not containing the north pole is the image of the region in the northern hemisphere between C(q) and the equator.
-Furthermore note that $q_z > p_z$ for two points in the northern hemisphere if and only if h(p) is further away from the north pole than h(q).
+For the proof we follow Cooke et al.(7) and Kalmbach.(24) We consider the tangent plane $H = \{p \in \mathbb{R}^3 | p_z = 1\}$ of the unit sphere in the north pole and the projection h from the northern hemisphere onto this plane which maps each point q2 in the northern hemisphere to the intersection h(q) of the line through the origin and q with the plane H. This map h is a bijection.
+The north pole (0, 0, 1) is mapped to itself.
+For each q in the northern hemisphere (not equal to the north pole), the image h(C(q)) of the great circle C(q) is the line in H which goes through h(q) and is orthogonal to the line through the north pole and through h(q).
+Note that C(q) is the intersection of a plane with S^2 , and h(C(q)) is the intersection of the same plane with H (see Fig. 7).
+The line h(C(q)) divides H into two half-planes.
+The half-plane not containing the north pole is the image of the region in the northern hemisphere between C(q) and the equator.
+Furthermore, note that $q_z > p_z$ for two points in the northern hemisphere if and only if h(p) is further away from the north pole than h(q).
 We proceed in two steps.